A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Methodology

+For both Chain and Tree structures, the maximum MPO/TTNO bond dimension is associated with the electronic node, because all 26 electronic states are represented in a single leaf node.

+The 29 operaters include 26 diagonal operators for each electronic state, one identity operator to be coupled with $\hat H^{\textrm{vib}}$, one electronic Hamiltonian operator $\hat H^{\textrm{e}}$ to be coupled with the identity operator of the vibrations, and one off-diagonal operator $\ket{\textrm{LE}_1} \bra{\textrm{CS}_1} + \textrm{H.C.}$ to be coupled with the $R$ mode.
+In TreeX, the maximum bond dimension is reduced to 14 because the diagonal electronic operators are coupled with the vibrations and merged with $\hat H^{\textrm{e}}$ in the subtrees.
+This is not possible in ChainX, where all diagonal electronic operators must individually couple with the $F$ mode placed at the boundary of the chain.
+For more details of MPO/TTNO construction, we refer readers to our prior works, where we provide the specific matrix elements of MPO and TTNO for several typical models~\cite{ren2018time, li2024optimal}.

-The time evolution of MPS/TTNS is carried out using the projecting splitting (PS) algorithm based on the Time Dependent Variational Principle (TDVP)~\cite{haegeman2011time, lubich2015tt, lubich2015mctdh, haegeman2016unifying,lindoy2021time, lindoy2021time2}.
-The algorithm features a sequential sweep over the tensor network to perform the time evolution.
+The time evolution of MPS/TTNS is carried out using the TDVP-PS algorithm, which represents another key difference between our approach and standard ML-MCTDH.
+The TDVP-PS algorithm for TTNS (PSI-ML-MCTDH) and its variants have been known for over a decade~\cite{lubich2015mctdh, lindoy2021time, lindoy2021time2, weike2021symmetries}, however, the variable mean-field (VMF) method remains predominant for time integration in the ML-MCTDH community.
+The VMF method is also employed in the reference work.
+The PS algorithm features a sequential sweep over the tensor network to perform the time evolution, while VMF updates all nodes in the tensor network synchronously.
+We shall discuss the difference between the TDVP-PS and the VMF in \ref{sec:reproduce}.
 In this work, unless otherwise stated, the 1-site TDVP-PS algorithm is employed.
 The product between a matrix exponential and a vector is solved by the Krylov solver, or more specifically the short iterative Lanczos algorithm for the Hermitian system studied here.
 For all results reported, the time evolution step is set to 1 fs.
-During initial benchmarks, we found that TDVP-PS supports much longer time step than 1 fs, yet for the purposes of this paper, we choose 1 fs as the time step for denser data points.
+During initial benchmarks, we found that TDVP-PS supports a much longer time step than 1 fs, yet for the purposes of this paper, we choose 1 fs as the time step for denser data points.
+Benchmark data for the time step is provided in \ref{sec:convergence}.